jubr/hk/docs/configuration.md

 ### `<HOOK>.<STEP>`

-Steps are the individual hooks that make up a hook.
+Steps are the individual commands that make up a hook.
 They are executed in the order they are defined in parallel up to [`HK_JOBS`](/environment_variables#hk-jobs) at a time.

 ### `<HOOK>.<STEP>.glob: Listing<String>`